sharmaeklavya2/blog-source/content/posts/juggling-theory.md

-I used GIF animations above to explain to you what cascade, shower and fountain mean, but we are interested in a way of representing juggling patterns that is much smaller (just a few characters long), reveals the *structure* of the pattern and can be read and analyzed by machines.
+I used GIF animations above to explain to you what cascade, shower and fountain mean, but we are interested in a way of representing juggling patterns that is much smaller (just a few characters long), reveals the *structure* of the pattern, and can be read and analyzed by machines.
-In 1981, Paul Klimek invented a way of representing juggling patterns as a sequence of integers.
-His notation is called *siteswap*.
+In 1981, Paul Klimek invented a way of associating a sequence of integers to each juggling pattern.
+This sequence of integers is called a *siteswap*, and it captures important properties of a jugging pattern.
+In this post, I'll show how to succinctly represent juggling patterns, and siteswaps form the most important part of this representation.

-An amazing by-product of having such a notation is the ability to automate the process of inventing new patterns by brute-force enumeration of integer sequences.
+An amazing by-product of having such a representation is the ability to automate the process of inventing new patterns by brute-force enumeration of integer sequences.
 Previously, only non-beginner jugglers could invent patterns using hit-and-trial.

 Another advantage of siteswaps is that they can be used as input to programs that create animations of juggling patterns.
-In fact, that is exactly how I created the above GIFs, using <a href="https://jugglinglab.org/" target="_blank">Juggling Lab</a>.
+In fact, this is exactly how I created all the animations in this post, using <a href="https://jugglinglab.org/" target="_blank">Juggling Lab</a>.

 ## The features of a juggling pattern